cj1128/handmade-hero/README.md

 ### Day 58: Using the Spatial Partition

 - Reimplement `SetCamera` using spatial partition
-- Call `ChangeEntityLocation` when adding low entity
+- Call `ChangeEntityLocation` when adding low entities
-- Load tree bitmap
+- Load tree bitmap and render it as wall

 ### Day 59: Adding a Basic Familiar Entity